ParasSharma101/Equipment-Failure-Prediction/README.md

-# Predictive Maintenance Using Machine Learning
+# Equipment-Failure-Prediction Using Machine Learning

 ## Overview
 Predictive maintenance leverages machine learning to forecast potential equipment failures before they occur.
 This project utilizes **LSTM (Long Short-Term Memory) networks** along with other ML techniques to predict maintenance needs based on sensor data, reducing downtime and optimizing operational efficiency.